RAGNAGUS/JavaScript/README.md

-# This is a JavaScript Basics contain each type of variables and how to use it.
+# This is a JavaScript Basics
+this contain each type of variables and how to use it.